LonelyUlmo/CS457_Project/SOW.md

 - Sprint 4: Game Play, Game State, UI (Nov 17, 2024)
 - Sprint 5: Implement Error Handling and Testing (Dec 6, 2024)

-Task Breakdown:
-- Complete Sprint 0 (Sep 20, 2024)

 ## Technical Requirements:
 Hardware:
 - This is being run on CSU's remote linux machines.
 The server is run on blowfish and the clients are run on phoenix.

 Software:
-- All libraries needed should be on the school's machines
+- All libraries needed should be on the school's machines or in the `requirements.txt` file

-## Assumptions:
-[State any assumptions that are being made about the project, such as network connectivity or availability of resources.]

 ## Roles and Responsibilities:
 Sole Devloper: Jonathan Evans

-## Additional Notes:
-[Include any other relevant information or considerations that are specific to your project.]